Compliance-Titelbild, Compliance Officers mit juristische Icons

 Overview

 Corruption refers to the misuse of entrusted power for personal benefit.
-Corruption is a phenomenon that affects all sectors of society across time zones, national boundaries and legal structures.
+Corruption is a phenomenon that affects all sectors of society across time periods, national boundaries and legal structures.
 Not only does it result in financial loss, but in particular, it also leads to a loss of trust and value.

 Examples: